-TDC Ents wishes to secure a premises ikence at 47 Whitcomb Street and believes that it will provide the very type of premises that the mission statement envisages if the application is granted.
-The applicant whise to provide a unique live music venue of cultural significance in the heart of London, with an investment of over £1 million and providing jobs for 80 plus people.
-In addition to live music and dancing, substantial food will be available and part of the strategy for the business is to place heavy emphasis on the marketing of food when people book their tables to attend the venue and generally, (linking promotional activity to the sale of food, not alcohol).
-Based on current experience, it is antidipated that in excess of 85% of outstomers will pre-book their exeming's entertainment at the venue several weeks in advance of their visit and that at least 40% will be repeat business.
+TDC Ents wishes to secure a premises licence at 47 Whitcomb Street and believes that it will provide the very type of premises that the mission statement emissages if the application is granted.
+The applicant wishes to provide a unique live music verue of cultural significance in the heart of London, with an investment of cover £1 million and providing jobs for 80 plus people.
+In addition to live music and danting, substantial food/will be available and part of the strategy for the business is to place heavy emphasis on the marketing of food when people book their tables to attend the venue and generally, (linking promotional activity to the sale of food, not alcohol).
+Based on aurent experience, it is antidpated that in excess of 85% of austomerswill pre-book their evenings entratianment at the venue several weeks in advance of their visit and that at least 40% will be repeat business.

-Since 2007, London has lost 35% of its grassroots music venues and in this brochure, TDC Ents seeks to demonstrate that due to the type of entertainment proposed and the cultural importance of like music venues, in addition to the pro-active management style adopted, the application can be regarded as an exception to Westminster City Coundi's Licensing Policy.

-TDC Ents intends to provide a live music venue where each night a group of skilled musiciars meet and interact with the audience to play requests.
-The musiciars will not necessarily have played together previously and the audience determines the play list.
+Since 2007, London has lost 35% of its grassroots music venues and in this brochure, TDC Ents seeks to demonstrate that due to the type of entertainment proposed and the cultural importance of live music venues, in addition to the pro-active management style adopted the application can be regarded as an exception to Westminister City Coundi's Licensing Policy.
+TDC Ents intends to provide a live music venue where each night a group of skilled musciars meet and interact with the audience to play requests.
+The muscians will not necessarily have played together previously and the audience determines the play list.
 As a result, each night's entertainment will be bespoke and unique.
-The applicant already operates a live music venue called The Plano Works and has produced testimonials from the musiciars who play at the venue which eloquently explain the nature of the evening's entertainment, the type of clientele who attend and why the venue is so important to them from a cultural perspective, all of which will be replicated at Whittomb Street.
+The applicant already operates a live musc venue called The Plano Works and has produced testimonials from the musidars who play at the venue which eloquently explain the nature of the evening's entertainment, the type of clientele who attend and why the venue is so important to them from a cultural perspective, all of which will be replicated at Whitcomb Street.

-Live music venues are of huge significance to the cultural, social and economic life of the dty and the loss of grassroots venues is of grave concern.
-The letter from the Music Venue.
-Trust explains the work that they have been doing in this area and why, in their view, the opening of a live music venue will help to gain recognition of the role that these venues fulfit, "not only for artist development but also for the cultural and music industries, the economy and local communities."
-The value of such premises for industries, the economy and local communities.
-The value of such premises for support from Caffe Nero and The Songwriting Academy with whom TDC Ents work extremely dosely.
+Use music venues are of huge significance to the cultural, social and economic life of the dty and the loss of grassroots venues is of grave concern.
+The letter from the Music Venue Trust explains the work that they have been doing in this area and why, in their view, the opening of a live music venue will help to gain recognition of the role that these venues fulfil, "not only for artist development but also for the dural and music industries, the economy and local communities."
+The value of such premises for nurturing new talent and providing artists with a platform to made clear in the letters of support from Caffe Nero and The Songwriting Academy with whom TDC Ents work extremely dosely.